johnthwong/johnthwong.github.io/index.md

 <br>

 ### Income Mobility and Regulation: Evidence from Canadian Immigrants
 Using a panel of measures of immigrant mobility from Statistics Canada and a shift-share instrument, we measure how much liberalization affects immigrants' economic outcomes.
 With Vincent Geloso and James Dean.
 <br>
 <br>

 ---

+# Archive

+---

-## Past Projects
+## Older Projects

 ### [Web Scraper for Subsidized Housing Transaction Data](https://github.com/johnthwong/housing-authority-scraper)
 The Housing Authority's data on subsidized housing transactions is notoriously difficult to access as the data must be requested by month, each with a separate web form.
 So I developed a scraper that automatically submits forms and gathers transaction count in each month into one spreadsheet.